 + Backing up: as a teenager, Sonny Blount played in the Ethel Harper orchestra.
 Harper was a teacher at Birmingham’s Industrial High School; when she left Birmingham to pursue her own career in entertainment, Sonny Blount took over the band.
 Recently on this blog I sought to shed some light on Ethel Harper’s story, drawing from her papers at the Morristown, New Jersey, library, and other sources.
 You can read part one of that story here.

-+ And here’s a couple of advertisements from Sonny Blount’s Birmingham years, both from the mid-1940s:
++ And here’s a couple of intriguing newspaper advertisements from Sonny Blount’s Birmingham years:

 Okay, that’s it for now.
 But also this: as I compile these links I’m happily and heartily reminded of the many friends, artists, scholars, fans, concert-goers, filmmakers, musicians, writers, bootleggers, and others who’ve contributed a great deal to my own ongoing understanding of Sun Ra, his music, his mythos, and his bio.
 Thanks to one and all.

 Outer space is a pleasant place A place that’s really free There’s no limit to the things that you can do There’s no limit to the things that you can be Your thought is real And your life is worthwhile